syniol/rock-paper-scissor-lizard-spock/README.md

 }
 ```

-[The game](https://www.youtube.com/watch?v=pIpmITBocfM) is played between two players.
+<a href='https://www.youtube.com/watch?v=pIpmITBocfM' rel="noopener noreferrer" target='_blank'>The game</a> is played between two players.
 Each player chooses one of the five options:
 - **Rock**
 - **Paper**
 - **Scissors**